drmuey/simver/Experimental.md

 There are basically two types.
 Short and long lived.

-Aside form completely avoiding this particular rabbit hole here is a sane way to do them:
+Aside from completely avoiding this particular rabbit hole here is a sane way to do them:

 # Short Lived